jplsek/Basic-CMS-Project/README.md

 7. 1.0?

-// date settings, title to new page
+// title to new page, cleaner upload.php

 Stretch goals (I don't care too much about these...):